GrimbleGlorfin/TextBasedDominion/README.md

 # TextBasedDominion
-A text based version of Dominion
+An unfinished text-based version of Dominion.
+Experimenting with AI.